 At a regional scale, there is a Salmon Recovery Plan with individual chapters for each watershed (in most cases).
 You can find more information about recovery plans fromPuget Sound Partnership.

 In 1999, Pierce County, the Puyallup Tribe, the Pierce Conservation District and others signed letters of agreement for Surface Water Management (SWM) to coordinate with partners to identify and prioritize projects to restore salmon habitat.
-This is the process the legislature created in HB 2496, or the Salmon Recovery Act.
 Those projects are submitted to the Salmon Recovery Funding Board for state grants.

-The Pierce County Lead Entity committee, staffed by SWM, is comprised of county, tribal, conservation district, citizens and state agency staff.
-It has been extremely successful in getting funds to build projects that improve salmon habitat in the Puyallup, Carbon and White rivers, as well as South Prairie, Chambers and Clover creeks and important tributaries in both watersheds.
+The Pierce County Lead Entity, staffed by SWM, has citizen and technical committees comprised of representatives of Pierce and King County, cities, towns, tribes, the conservation district, salmon enhancement organizations, non-profit organizations, citizens and state agency staff.
+Together, we have been extremely successful in getting funds to build projects that improve salmon habitat in the Puyallup, Carbon and White rivers, as well as South Prairie, Boise Creek, Chambers and Clover creeks and important tributaries in both watersheds.
 Many of these projects have also reduced flood hazards by removing flood prone houses and structures and building setback levees that create habitat and protect upland properties.

-It seems like we are always planning the next SRFB/PSAR grant round for WRIA's 10 and 12.
-We also run the King County Cooperative Watershed Management Grant rounds for the King County portion of WRIA 10.
-The grant rounds generally begin in early spring when we wrap up refinements to our process and strategy, this is when we can add official members to our citizens committee.
+In addition to the SRFB/PSAR grant round for WRIA's 10 and 12, we also run the King County Cooperative Watershed Management Grant rounds for the King County portion of WRIA 10.
+The grant rounds generally begin in the new year, after we receive grant round updates from RCO and the Puget Sound Partnership (The regional salmon recovery organization for Puget Soud).
+This is also when we can add official members to our citizens committee.
 Public participation is always welcome at our meetings.